 TOHA comes together in program meetings and conferences to share insights gained through oral history research.
 Our TOHA meetings and conferences are open to the public.
 We welcome you to come take part as a listener or to propose a presentation of your own research.
 Visit the links below to learn more about the opportunities available through our meetings and conferences.

-.
+Since 1984, TOHA has sponsored program sessions in conjunction with the annual meetings of the Texas State Historical Association (TSHA).
 The meetings are held during the first week of March, commemorating Texas Independence Day.
 During the TOHA session, two or three oral history researchers present scholarly papers on topics related to the history and culture of our state.
-Click here to view a list of our
+Click here to view a list of our Past Program Meetings.

 In 2012, TOHA initiated its first annual conference.
-The conference is a day set aside to share oral history research outcomes, to meet people with like interests, and to gain inspiration and encouragment for oral history projects.
+The conference is a day set aside to share oral history research outcomes, to meet people with like interests, and to gain inspiration and encouragement for oral history projects.